alexbielen/qabbage/README.md

     print(result)
 ```
 Lastly, start up your celery worker by navigating to the root directory of your project and running the following
-from the command line.
+from the command line:

 `celery -A qabbage_setup worker --loglevel=info`

 In a separate process from the Celery worker run:

 `python send_to_queues.py`

 Voila!
+You're asynchronous.